megurte/ContentManagementSystem/README.md

 - `Editor/`: Custom editor scripts for UI and data interaction via Unity Editor
 - `Runtime/`: Core logic and runtime-accessible data definitions

+## Feedback

+Feel free to open an [Issue](https://github.com/megurte/ContentManagementSystem/issues) if you encounter bugs or have suggestions.